SimonHansul/EcotoxModelFitting.jl/README.md

 - A more consistent I/O interface

 >[!WARNING]
->We are currently at version 0.1.x.
+The current version of EcotxoModelfitting is <1.0.0.
 >Be aware that v1.0.0 will include some major changes to the API which will almost certainly result in incompatabilities.
 >Code that relies on EcotoxModelFitting 0.1.x will have to be refactored in order to update to 1.0.0.